 But wait, YNAB costs money!

 Yes – YNAB costs money and Mint is free.
-That being said (and being on the other side of the fence) trust me – its worth it!
-Good news as well – since I bought it already you can get a discount using the link below.
+That being said (and being on the other side of the fence) trust me – it’s worth it!
+Good news as well – they have a free 34 day trial so you can try it out for yourself today.
+Plus, since I bought it already you can get another free month on top of your 34 day trial using the link below.
 Thanks for reading and feel free to leave a comment or question below as well!